seo-calculator/motorcycle-insurance-quote-estimator/README.md

 - State-specific CTA linking to the Riders Share insurance quote page
 - Secondary CTA linking to Riders Share state listings

-Rate data is sourced from Progressive (published policy data, Apr 2024-Mar 2025) and the Insurance Information Institute.
-Estimates are validated against ValuePenguin (Jan 2026) and MoneyGeek (Dec 2025) benchmarks.
+Rate data is sourced from available benchmarks as of April 2026.

 ---